evmts/tevm-monorepo/docs/src/content/docs/getting-started/quick-start.md

 # Tevm Quick Start Guide

-Note: this quick start guide has not yet been verified for correctness

 ## Introduction

 We will be creating a simple counter app using TypeScript and html.

-This guide will get you familiar with the most essential features of Tevm and start interacting with the Ethereum Virtual Machine (EVM) in Node.js or browser environments.
+This guide will get you familiar with the most essential features of Tevm.

-We will be creating a project from scratch with minimal tevm usage and slowly adding more and more tevm features.
+We will be creating a project from scratch so we understand every piece.

 ## Prerequisites